aqumus/easygen/README.md

 #### Backend

 - NestJS based API server
-- Fastify for the HTTP server
 - Passport for authentication - local and JWT strategies
 - Mongoose ORM for MongoDB integration

-- Fastify session for session management
+### Scope of improvement

-- Fastify cookie for cookie management
+- [ ] Configure login workflow to use cookie based authentication and session management

-### Future plans
+- [ ] Stateless session management using mongoose-connect-session
+- [ ] Switch to fastify for the HTTP server
 - [ ] Configure NestJS to use Swc
 - [ ] Export nest API types to frontend using swagger and openapi-generator
-- [ ] Configure login workflow to use cookie based authentication
 - [ ] Add API documentation
 - [ ] Add CI/CD
+- [ ] Add unit and integration tests
+- [ ] Add E2E tests